ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 for i in $(ibmcloud pi instances --json | jq -r '.pvmInstances.[] | select(.osType=="ibmi").serverName'); do echo "" && ibmcloud pi instance-get-console "$i"; done
 ```

-### First boot change password
+### Changing the DST password
-{: #first-boot-change-password}
+{: #first-boot-change-dst-password}

-When the VNC Console loads and the IBM i console screen is shown (IBM i 7.5), complete the following steps to reset the password of the IBM i standard user:
+When the VSI console loads and the IBM i console screen is shown (IBM i 7.5 or later), complete the following steps to reset the password of the IBM i standard user:

-Releases prior to IBM i 7.5 will be presented the System Sign-on screen first, where the QSECOFR password needs to be reset.
+Releases before IBM i 7.5 is presented on the System Sign-on screen first, where the `QSECOFR` password needs to be reset.
 {: note}

-1. In the VNC Console window, the IBM i virtual machine waits on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the end of the console window to open the change password screen for the IBM i standard user.
+1. In the VSI console window, the IBM i virtual machine waits on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the end of the console window to open the change password screen for the IBM i standard user.
-2. The **Change Service Tools User Password** screen loads, and the cursor will be on `Current password . . . .`, enter `QSECOFR`.
+2. The **Change Service Tools User Password** screen loads, and the cursor is on `Current password . . . .`, enter `QSECOFR`.
 3. Press the TAB key to move the cursor to the `New password . . . .` field and enter a 15 character password (no blanks).
 4. Repeat the step on the `New password (to verify) . . . .` field and enter the new password again.
 5. Press ENTER to continue.
 6. The **IPL or Install the System** screen is shown.
-See more steps documented on this page.

 Multiple attempts are permitted, if the warning message is shown about locking the user then click **PF3** at the bottom of the console window and start again.
 {: note}

-After this, the IBM i virtual machine is ready to be configured and a prompt will be given whether to perform an Initial Program Load (IPL), Install the OS, or Perform an Automated Install of the OS.
+The IBM i virtual machine is now ready to be configured and a prompt will be given whether to perform an Initial Program Load (IPL), Install the OS, or Perform an Automated Install of the OS.

 The default is to select Option 1 'Perform an IPL'.

-### First boot license choice
+### Reviewing software agreements
-{: #first-boot-license-choice}
+{: #first-boot-review-software-licenses}

 When the installation is complete, the **System Sign-On** screen is presented.
-Follow the similar steps from [First boot change password](#first-boot-change-password) to change `QSECOFR` password.
+Follow the similar steps from [Changing the DST password](#first-boot-change-dst-password) to change `QSECOFR` password.
 After the System sign-on is complete, accept the Licensed Program Software Agreements.

 1. Following login, the screen will automatically change to the work with **Software Agreements** screen.
 2. To accept the license agreements from the console, press **5=display** each license agreement and press ENTER.